jackmaden/philosophybreak/_articles/language-shapes-reality.md

 ---
 title: How the Languages We Speak Shape Our Realities
-description: There are around 7,000 human languages spoken across the globe, all with unique sounds, vocabularies, and structures.
-Discover how each language shapes our cognition and profoundly changes the way we experience the world.
+description: Studies in linguistic diversity suggest that the languages we speak profoundly shape our experiences of the world.
+How does your language affect you?
 published: March 2019
 order: 6
 minutes: 4